Knowledge-Commons/conversations/Wendy's experiment.md

 # Wendy's experiment

-It is easy to teach someone Obsidian by demonstration
+It is easy to teach someone Obsidian by demonstration.

+:-)